Product hard launch

 If you want to use product hard launch, here are the steps:

-1. In the Global Ranking Configurations (SetupbrSM global configurations → Global ranking rules), set up an attribute rule to include only current products (Include Only: Attribute: Secret = No).
-This will provide a layer of protection; once the rule is in place, none of the secret/new products will display on any Bloomreach powered pages or modules (Search, Category, JFY, Product Suggest in Autosuggest, etc...)
+), set up an attribute rule to include only current products (Include Only: Attribute: Secret = No).
+This will provide a layer of protection; once the rule is in place, none of the secret/new products will display on any Bloomreach-powered pages or modules (Search, Category, JFY, Product Suggest in Autosuggest, etc.).

-1. Before the product launch, include the secret product in the feed with the attribute "Secret"="Yes".
-These products will not show up on the live site due to the Include Only: Attribute: Secret = No rule but will be available in the Bloomreach dashboard for merchandising.
+- Before the product launch, include the secret product in the feed with the attribute "Secret"="Yes."
+Due to the Include Only: Attribute: Secret = No rule, these products will not appear on the live site but will be available in the Bloomreach dashboard for merchandising.

-2. In any category ranking rule, search for the secret product and add it to that category.
-Any other merchandising operation can be made (eg: boost or bury).
-Note that the secret product will be labeled "Excluded (or blocked) by other rule," because the Global Rule contains that product in its Include Only: Attribute Secret = No rule.
+- In any category ranking rule, search for the secret product and add it to that category.
+Any other merchandising operation can be made (e.g., boost or bury).
+Note that the Global Rule for Include Only: Attribute Secret = No rule appears under the External Changes tab.

-1. On the day of launch, simply delete the Global Include Only rule.
+- On the day of launch, simply delete the Global Include Only rule.
 You can also use the scheduling function when you set up the Global Rule in Step 1 to have the rule expire at a specific time on a specific day.
 However, note that if there are any other rules as part of the Global Rule, those rules will also set to expire if you utilize the scheduling function.
-Remove any caching (which would prevent visitors from seeing the new product) you employ on your site and the pre-merchandised product will show up on the category you merchandised it on.
+Remove any caching (which would prevent visitors from seeing the new product) you employ on your site, and the pre-merchandised product will show up in the category you merchandised it in.

 Note: Once a new product is included in the product feed, there is a slight chance that the algorithm for our Autosuggest will pick up terms from the new product and expose it to users who utilize Autosuggest.
 If you are concerned and would like to prevent this from happening, please reach out to our Support team to have the signals that feed into Autosuggest turned off to ensure terms for the new product launch don't show up in Autosuggest.